qgis/QGIS-Documentation/docs/user_manual/managing_data_source/create_layers.rst

 Creating a new Shapefile layer
 ------------------------------

-To create a new Shapefile layer, press the |newVectorLayer| :menuselection:`New Shapefile Layer...` button in the :menuselection:`Layer --> Create Layer -->` menu or from the :guilabel:`Data Source Manager` toolbar.
+To create a new ESRI Shapefile format layer, press the |newVectorLayer|
+:menuselection:`New Shapefile Layer...` button in the :menuselection:`Layer --> Create Layer -->` menu or from the :guilabel:`Data Source Manager` toolbar.
 The :guilabel:`New Shapefile Layer` dialog will be displayed as shown in figure_create_shapefile_.

 #.
-The first step is to provide a path and name for the layer using the
+Provide a path and file name using the
    :guilabel:`...` button next to :guilabel:`File name`.
 QGIS will automatically add the right extension to the name you provide.
 #.
 Next, indicate the :guilabel:`File encoding` of the data
 #.
 Choose the :guilabel:`Geometry type` of the layer (point, multipoint, line
    or polygon)
 #.
-Specify whether the geometry should have an optional :guilabel:`Z (+ M
+Specify whether the geometry should have :guilabel:`Z (+ M
    values)` or :guilabel:`M values`
 #.
 Specify the coordinate reference system using the |setProjection| button